webbtheosim/ml-workshop-acsmarm2022/_sources/20220601-intro/day1.md.txt

 + Walkthrough for setting up Colab
 + Grabbing Content/Playing with Colab

-### Instructions and Resources
-Do this, then do that.

 ## Essentials of Machine Learning (30 min.)
 ### Roadmap
 + Essential Nomenclature
 + Taxonomy of machine learning methods
++ *Activity 1*: Concepts with Linear Regresssion
    + Concepts in data preparation
    + Concepts in model training, selection, and assessment
    + Useful functions in scikit-learn

 ### Instructions and Resources

-## Activity 1: Chemical Data Basics (40 min.)
+## Activity 2: Chemical Data Basics (40 min.)
 ### Roadmap
 + Discussion of solubility dataset
 + Conceptualization with linear regression